VictorCazanave/svg-maps/README.md

 ## CLI tool

-The [CLI tool](packages/cli) can be used to create new map packages or generate JS files from SVG from files.
+The [CLI tool](packages/cli) can be used to create new map packages or generate JS files from SVG files.

 ## Contribution